ESTABLISHED IN 1962

-With 660 acres, 60+ horses, dozens of trails, relationships lasting for generations, and a ranch with more than 20 structures and dozens of rooms, Ralph has been a part of the ranch’s legacy from the start.
+With 660 acres and access to 500,000 acres of public land for riding, 80+ horses, dozens of trails, relationships lasting for generations, and a ranch with more than 20 structures and dozens of rooms, Ralph has been a part of the ranch’s legacy from the start.
 He’s the reason people kept coming back, and he’s the reason this place has a spirit of its own.

 Over the decades, the ranch has seen several owners and a lot has changed in the industry.
 Some things have stayed unapologetically the same.
 Ralph is one of those things.
 He and his wife Trish built the community at Greenhorn Ranch, from the locale to the loyal returning visitors.
 Theirs is the legacy we cherish and that drew us to the property.

 In 2017, Ralph and Trish decided it was time to pass the baton and find someone who would be willing and able to carry on the legacy they built at the ranch.
 Some new investments and a fresh perspective was in order.
 A group of families banded together to make it happen.
 In March 2018, the newly designated Greenhorn Group closed escrow and broke ground on the first of a long list of renovations to uplift the historic property and carry on the spirit of Ralph.